buildingSMART/documents-API/README.md

 #### 2.2.3.1.
 BCF File References

-BCF API compatible CDEs offer endpoints to list project model files, which are stored on a CDE.
-To connect the model resolution from BCF API file references with documents stored on a CDE implementing the Documents API, the `reference` part of a `file_GET` is returned by the BCF server with a specific protocol `documents` and a link to the `document_version` url on the CDE server.
+BCF API compatible servers offer endpoints to list project model files, which are stored on a CDE.
+To indicate that models provided by BCF API file-references can be downloaded from the CDE using the Documents API, the `reference` part of a `file_GET` response from the BCF server will include the URL scheme (protocol) `open-cde-documents` and a link to the `document_version` URL on the CDE.

-The scheme for the actual request to obtain the document version data is assumed to be `https`.
+The actual URL scheme (protocol) that a Client Application should use to call the `document_version` URL should be `https`.

 BCF API `project_file_information` example: